 In the third step, you can (but don't have to) create rules regarding the distribution of campaigns to the recipients selected in the previous steps and their interactions.

 Start by clicking on the “Add Campaign/Message” button and select the campaign(s) or message(s) from the list.
 Only campaigns and messages from the past 1 year (365 days) are available for selection.
-Click the OK button.
+Click the OK button to confirm the selection.

 Using the Add rule or Add group buttons, you can define activities related to campaigns/messages (campaign deliveries), for example, whether the selected campaigns/messages were sent to the recipients or not, whether the recipients opened them, or whether they clicked on one of the links.